-Where the boys and girls are, this beach is where the action is for local teens and 20-somethings, especially on weekends.
-Parking is limited, so if you’re heading here in prime time, be sure to prepare yourself for the crowds.
+This beach is where the action is for local teens and 20-somethings.
+Parking is limited, so if you’re heading here in prime time, prepare yourself for the crowds.

-This beach is a throwback, like town beaches used to be throughout Florida.
-It is surrounded by mom-and-pop beachfront motels with a lot of charm and character.
-Although I’ve never rented a room here, I’m told that the rates are quite affordable.
+This beach is a throwback, like small-town beaches used to be throughout Florida.
+It is surrounded by mom-and-pop motels and cottages with charm and character.

-The 22-acre beach park extends across Casey Key Road to the Intracoastal Waterway, where you can launch your boat.
+The 22-acre beach park extends across Casey Key Road to the Intracoastal Waterway, where you can launch a boat.

 Every Saturday, near dusk, visitors can enjoy a drum circle, a somewhat primitive musical event that is gathering steam at many beaches around the state.

 Location: Off U.S. 41, at the end of Albee Road and its intersection with Casey Key Road.

 T.J.
 Carney’s Irish pub on the historic downtown square has outdoor sidewalk seating and a comfortable bar inside.
 Great place to people-watch.
 231 West Venice Ave (on the south side of the square).
 941-480-9244.
 Moderate prices.
 Reservations not necessary.
 Web site.

 Sharkys is the pier restaurant on the main beach and a favorite. places to enjoy seafood.
 The outdoor dining area is quite large and has a tiki bar.
 1600 Harbor Drive South.
 941-488-1456.
 Moderate.
 No reservations.
 Web site.